macwille/python-chat-app/README.md

 # Chat app

+### WORK IN PROGRESS

-Python / Flask web application to create chat enviroment for different users using SQL database.
+Flask enviroment based Python web application for running a chat room website with backend database using PostgreSQL.

 ## Definition